docker/awesome-compose/official-documentation-samples/rails/README.md

 ## Restart the application

-To restart the application run `docker compose up` in the project directory.
+To restart the application run `docker compose up web` in the project directory.

 ## Rebuild the application